rejdeboer/game-engine/README.md

 # C++ Game Engine & Vulkan Renderer

-This is a from-scratch game engine built in modern **C++20**.
+This is a game engine built in modern **C++20**.
 This project was undertaken as a personal, learning-focused deep dive into the fundamental principles of low-level game engine architecture, graphics programming, and modern C++ practices.

 ---